thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Evil Emacs:** an Emacs extension layer that brings Vim-style modal editing and keybindings into the Emacs environment
 * **Zed:** a high-performance, multiplayer code editor designed for fast collaboration and modern developer workflows
 * **Notepad++:** a lightweight Windows text and source code editor that supports multiple programming languages and plugins
+* **VSCode:** lightweight and extensible code editor by Microsoft that supports debugging, extensions, and development
 * **IntelliJ:** a powerful IDE by JetBrains designed primarily for Java and JVM-based application developmen
 * **PyCharm:** a Python-focused IDE by JetBrains that provides intelligent code assistance, debugging, and testing
 * **GoLand:** a JetBrains IDE specifically built for Go development with advanced code analysis, debugging, and refactoring features